 M.E.
 Steele-Pierce, an assistant district superintendent in Ohio, captured the revolutionary excitement of teachers creating their own professional learning in a 2011 post at Voices from the Learning Revolution.
 She wrote, “I call it magic.
 But magic it’s not: it’s what creation and collaboration look like as you watch the process unfold before your eyes.
 It looks like magic because as adults we are so unused to seeing democratic, generative thinking, live, in action.”
 In addition to laying out the strengths of EdCamps for adult learners, Steele-Pierce also introduced TeachMeet, a British unconference model that features more pre-planning to recruit presenters for brief sessions.

-Writing in a recent issue of the Harvard Education Letter, Ed Week blogger Justin Reich and Edcamp Foundation chair and educator Dan Callahan update the EdCamp phenomenon.
-With 150 EdCamps hosting from 20 to 240 educators in the years since EdCamp Philly, hundreds of teachers have enthusiastically shared their ideas and expertise on a wide range of topics, on Saturdays or district PD days.
+Writing in the Harvard Education Letter, Ed Week blogger Justin Reich and Edcamp Foundation chair and educator Dan Callahan described the EdCamp phenomenon.
+With the many EdCamps in the years since EdCamp Philly, hundreds of teachers have enthusiastically shared their ideas and expertise on a wide range of topics, on Saturdays or district PD days.
 The HEL article encourages session facilitators to use interactive methods with plenty of opportunity for discussion.
 Because educators are meeting with others from their schools or districts, they can concentrate on local concerns.
 Using the Rule of Two Feet, teachers can move from one session to another to capture as many thoughts as possible.
-Backchanneling, where technologically possible, is rampant.
+Tweeting is rampant.

-You can watch Dan Callahan and other EdCamp organizers answer questions about putting an EdCamp together during a September 2012 webcast at the Edcamp Foundation homepage.
+In November, 2014, the Edcamp Foundation hired its first executive director, veteran educator Hadley Ferguson.
+In a recent post at the Foundation website, she recounts the excitement of EdCamp’s evolution.
 The 501(c)3 foundation works to “promote organic, participant-driven professional development for K-12 educators worldwide.”
-In addition to providing guidelines, blog posts, and breaking news (including a recent partnership with SmartBrief to help fund mini-grants to local EdCamps), the Foundation links to the Edcamp Wiki.
+In addition to providing guidelines, blog posts, and breaking news, the Foundation links to the Edcamp Wiki.
 There you will find the actual websites of EdCamps past and present, along with even more ideas for creating an EdCamp.

 Traditional PD and edcamps have different goals, as Kevin Jarrett suggests above.
 Some view edcamps as superficial events led by well-intentioned but inexpert people.
 In a series of posts at his blog, ReconstructEd, science teacher and Edcamp co-founder Mike Ritzius references critics and then outlines a continuum of PD for educators: “The goals of the PD offering should determine the format.
 Explicit knowledge – traditional is more effective; tacit knowledge – edcamp is more effective; continuity of message – traditional; continuity of practice – edcamp; introducing an initiative – traditional; bringing an initiative to maturity – edcamp.
 Both edcamp and traditional methods have merits, but pair them together and truly effective professional development will be achieved.”